 ‘On Picasso’s Grotesque “Seated Woman in Blue Dress” Selling for $45 Million’ by Phillip Whidden The Society May 20, 2017 Art, Beauty, News of Note, Poetry 7 Comments (The BBC story here for reference) If I were burdened with a lover who Looked crooked like this woman (woman?), I Would go as twisted as Picasso.
 Blue Lips, though, are what I’d paint to help me shy Away from her (or him?—can’t really tell), And if the her/him face looked so like dwarf Distorted body features, I would yell (With pretty words), “Please, honey, may I morph You into something else?
 We’ll have to part If I can’t paint you pretty.
 If I bloat You up as is, then who will buy the art?
 Look here.
 To show my love, I’ve slit your throat. ____They won’t believe you’re young as thirty one! ____Please may I change your looks, love, just for fun?”
 X X Phillip Whidden is a poet published in America, England, Scotland (and elsewhere) in book form, online, and in journals.
-He has also had an article on Wilfred Owen’s “Dulce et Decorum est” published in The New Edinburgh Review. www.phillipwhidden.com Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+He has also had an article on Wilfred Owen’s “Dulce et Decorum est” published in The New Edinburgh Review. www.phillipwhidden.com NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 7 Responses David Hollywood May 21, 2017 I agree.
 Reply Hibah Shabkhez May 21, 2017 😀 Reply Bob McGinness May 22, 2017 “You’re so analytical.
 Sometimes you just have to let art…flow…over you.” (from The Big Chill) Reply David Hollywood May 22, 2017 Maybe we have!
 Reply Phillip Whidden July 6, 2017 Thanks for making a comment, Bob McGinness.
 I’m afraid I do not “get it.”
 Is it an attack on people who analyze art instead of “just” allowing it to flow over them?
 Reply Joseph S. Salemi May 22, 2017 The painting is an example of garbage art.
 The fact that it has been sold for 45 million dollars is merely a testament to the corruption of taste in the Western world that has gone on for over a century now.
 Consider the following: a painting by the talentless Basquiat, an overdosed drug addict whose work doesn’t even rise to the level of lavatory graffiti, has sold for over 100 million dollars just recently.
 Reply G. M. H. Thompson May 22, 2017 The art world’s completely crazy– I like a number of Piccasos, but you’d have to be blind to like this one.
 45 million, are you kidding me?!
 This is why there will be no new rennaisance– the rich of today have no taste.
 Just look at the Koch Brothers– all that money, and they mostly only spend it on politics.
 What a terrible waste.
 And when they do serve as patrons to art, which is far too seldom considering their vast fortunes, they sponsor groteque, utterly unimaginative idols of post-modernity, such as a plaza and two fountains they built in front of the Met in 2014.
 These cockroaches are no aristocracy, they’re not even peasants.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.